 In the fast developing digital technological revolution even the newly industrialized economies (the NIEs) have found it hard to catch up and maintain the pace required for not falling behind.
-The so-called developing economies are clearly at a great disadvantage in such a fast paced technological race.
+The developing economies are clearly at a great disadvantage in such a fast paced technological race.
 Thus there is a digital divide that is growing and through a cumulative causation the gap will widen further unless coordinated action is taken.
 This paper discusses some of the most important economic issues conceptually and offers some modest policy advice.
-The basic problem of adoption of a new technology system such as the ICT(information and communications technologies) is explored via the Schumpeterian concept of creative destruction in a nonlinear, path-dependent world.
-By investing strategically in physical, intellectual and other forms of human capital economies may be able to forge a path not only in the ICT sectors, but also create innovation systems of their own.
+The basic problem of adoption of a new technology system such as the ICT(information and communications technologies) is explored via the theory of a positive feedback loop innovation system (POLIS) in a nonlinear, pathdependent world where institutional structure and its evolution matter crucially.
+By investing strategically in physical, intellectual and other forms of human and organizational capital as well as building new institutions of cooperation the NIEs may be able to forge a path not only in the ICT sectors, but also create innovation systems of their own that can be extended to region-wide systems.
 Under the emerging globally competitive market environment this will be the best way to compete dynamically.
-However, creating comparative advantage in this way requires capabilities that many developing countries lack at the moment.
-Creative policy interventions with a mix of market promotion, good governance, relative openness, and promotion of sustainable development in an equitable manner are necessary if the developing economies are not to be left far behind.
+However, creating comparative advantage in this way requires capabilities that many NIES in Asia will need to promote.
+Creative policy interventions with a mix of market promotion, good governance, relative openness, and promotion of sustainable development in an equitable manner are necessary if the NIEs are not to be left far behind.
+The theoretical approach developed here also allows to evaluate the state of the economy and society ethically by extending and incorporating Amartya Sen's capabilities approach within the POLIS.